jessepav/lacygoill-wiki-backup/bug/vim.md

 And maybe that it would be nice for `:def` to have a completion.
-Useful when you  want to get the  definition of a function  while debugging some issue; like: what does that function where an error was raised?
+Useful when you  want to get the  definition of a function  while debugging some issue; like: what does that function where an error was given?
-Sure, you can use `:fu` instead; but it's inconsistent to define a function with `:def` then ask for its definition with `:fu`.
+Sure, you can use `:function` instead; but it's inconsistent to define a function with `:def` then ask for its definition with `:function`.
 Although, I'm reluctant to mention this because  we already did it in #6525, and closed the issue.
 But look at it this way:  `:def` is the *most important* command in Vim9 script.